 Engineers, doctors and economists are leaving their professions to drive taxis.
 After spending years training for their professions, these cuentapropistas (entrepreneurs) are becoming drivers because they make more money in a day, behind the wheel of one of Cubas cars, driving a taxi than they did in a month working as a practiced professional.

 Related Post: El Paquete Semanal: Startup Cuba Docuseries #4

 Beyond Cuban taxi drivers, there’s also an industry to rebuild and just keep the cars in Cuba on the road.
-And these Cuban mechanics are masters at their craft.
+And the mechanics behind these vehicles are masters at their craft.
 You’ll open the hood of a ’57 Chevy and the engine is a mixture of Honda, Mercedes and Kia parts from different decades.
 When parts aren’t available, they create them.
 They invent them.
 No matter what, these cars run and in Cuba a car is never totaled.

 Buying a car in Cuba is, as you can expect, quite complicated.
 The main car dealer in Cuba… it’s the government.
 We checked out an automobile lot and noticed that a used Kia can be purchased for the equivalent of over fifty-thousand U.S. dollars.
 With an average state salary of twenty-five dollars a month, well, you get it.